Childhood Lead Poisoning Prevention Program (CLPPP+)

 When children have a high level of lead in their blood (5 ug/dl or greater), we look inside and outside the home for possible sources of lead.
 We can test the paint, dust, water and soil around the home.
 Window sills, molding, and doors are a common source of lead.
 There is no charge for the testing.

-In addition to assessing home conditions for lead paint hazards, LPPP staff also assess for additional possible sources of lead hazards such as food, spices, dishes, toys, incense and soil.
-LPPP staff offer education related to lead poisoning prevention and nutrition to families receiving services.
+In addition to assessing home conditions for lead paint hazards, CLPPP+ staff also assess for additional possible sources of lead hazards such as food, spices, dishes, toys and incense.
+CLPPP+ staff offer education related to lead poisoning prevention and nutrition to families receiving services.
 In addition, developmental assessments of lead poisoned children are offered to families.